 In Japan pottery is everywhere.
 I got inspired there just by walking through the streets and going to galleries but also every Restaurant used lovely ceramics.
 I got some books with temporary Japanese tableware which I love to browse.
 I like going to museums to get new ideas and a new discovery for me is Instagram.
 I am a freshwoman in social media but got addicted to it very quickly.

-Giving up your 9 - 5 job and plunging into throwing pots full time must have had its challenges.
+Giving up your 9 to 5 job and plunging into throwing pots full time must have had its challenges.
 What did the people around you think about your decision?

 I only got positive feedback.
 My boyfriend, my family and friends are all very supportive, motivating and encouraging!
 Thank you!!